 Inside Sales/Product Specialist

 This position plays a vital sales role in WHILL’s revenue engine throughout North America.
 We’re looking for an energetic, highly motivated individual who has a passion for sales, and thrives in an environment that is challenging yet rewarding.
 You are a partner to the field sales team helping to insure they are more productive and efficient in order to expedite the sales cycle.
-This position is also responsible for sales operations.
 Through strategic planning, cross-functional collaboration and operational excellence, you help shape how we maximize our business performance.
 This position offers a unique opportunity to build tangible skills that touch all areas of our business: sales, marketing, and customer success.

 WHILL was started by a group of automotive, consumer electronics, and medical device designers and engineers who dreamed of pushing the boundaries of pedestrian transportation for everyone, especially for those who have difficulty walking.
 Tired of witnessing antiquated products focused on meeting medical insurance requirements rather than user needs, WHILL set out to build a unique alternative.
 One that is inspired by user-centric design principles that solve customer problems first and foremost.
 WHILL’s goal is to redefine the wheelchair and how it is perceived.
 Drawing on its design and engineering acumen, WHILL manufactures intelligent personal EVs that empower people to feel comfortable going anywhere in style.